deartc/DanceMusic/README.md

 I satsified the requirements by doing the following:

 Created a relational database schema with a minimum of 3 tables.

 Created DDL (Data Definition Language) for tables and views.

-At least 2 of the tables  contain 4 or more columns.
+least 2 of the tables  contain 4 or more columns.

 Two of the tables  have a many-to-many relationship.
 Two of the tables  have a one-to-many relationship.

-The following data types are present somewhere in the table definitions: DATETIME, INT, VARCHAR Each table is related to one or more of the other tables via a primary key/foreign key relationship.
+The following data types are present somewhere in the table definitions: DATETIME, INT, VARCHAR

+Each table is related to one or more of the other tables via a primary key/foreign key relationship.

 Loaded data into the database schema

 Created DML (Data Manipulation Language) to load the tables with sample data.

 Populated these tables with data by manually inserting data, or using some sort of import tool.
 I have included imput script.

 Created and called at least 4 stored procedures.

 Created stored procedures to expose CRUD (Create, Read, Update, and Delete) functionality.